Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d8 Disciple
   #quote[Pierce Gauntlet/Step Sideways/Rouse & Lull Spirit]

-  Now the mage can cross over, transmuting his living tissue to ephemera.
+  Now the mage can cross over, transmuting their living tissue to ephemera.
 They may carry a few material possessions, although transmuting them as well raises the difficulty of the roll.
 (Normal clothing and items step up the Gauntlet rating once; bulky clothing and items step up rating twice.)
-That traveler must step sideways on his own; bringing large items or other people across demands a higher Spirit Rank.
+That traveler must step sideways on their own; bringing large items or other people across demands a higher Spirit Rank.
 Meanwhile, a combined Spirit #spec_c.d8/Mind #spec_c.d6 Effect allows the mage to read Resonance, Synergy, and other spiritual energies (Essence, a spirit's place within a hierarchy, etc.).
 ]

 At this Rank, a mortal mage can also harm an Umbral entity as if they were using Life #spec_c.d8 against that entity.
 While Spirit #spec_c.d6 allows the mage to touch that entity, Spirit #spec_c.d8 lets them actually damage its ephemeral Pattern's integrity the way that Life #spec_c.d8 damages a physical creature's form.